Student-Java/caesar-cli/README.md

 ## How to install

 1. Download or clone this repository
-2. Change directory to `"caesar-cli"`
+2. Change directory to `"caesar-cipher-cli"`
 3. Install dependencies.

 `npm i` or `npm install`